WxProg/D-D-s-Snacks-LLC/README.md

 ## Introduction

 Welcome to the codebase of D&D's Snacks LLC's online store.
-This project is a demonstration of our online shop, which mirrors our Shopify website's functionality.
+This project is a demonstration of my online shop, which mirrors my Shopify website's functionality.
 As a part-owner of this retail store, this project holds immense significance.
-We've chosen to use modern web development practices and tools to showcase our dedication to quality, both in our products and our online presence.
+I've chosen to use modern web development practices and tools to showcase my dedication to quality, both in our products and our online presence.

 ## Tech Stack